 Bilateral economic and trade relationship

 Australian economic engagement with Brazil has grown steadily since the mid-1990s, most notably in the mining, agribusiness and services sectors.
-Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$2.02 billion in 2011-12.
-Merchandise trade comprised exports of A$1.29billion to Brazil and imports of A$722 million from Brazil (refer Brazil country fact sheet [PDF 45 KB]).
+Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$1.628 billion in 2012.
+Merchandise trade comprised exports of A$990 million to Brazil and imports of A$638 million from Brazil.
 Major exports to Brazil included coal, crude petroleum, iron and steel.
-Major imports from Brazil included iron ore, coffee and civil engineering equipment and parts, medicaments, coffee and fruit juices.
+Major imports from Brazil included civil engineering equipment and parts, medicaments, coffee and fruit juices.

 Australian investment in Brazil was A$14.34 billion in 2012.
 There are currently 100 Australian companies with a presence in Brazil, 25 of which are ASX200 listed.
-Major Australian companies with a presence in Brazil include BHP Billiton, Macquarie, Pacific Hydro, Rio Tinto and Westfield.
+Major Australian companies with a presence in Brazil include BHP Billiton, Macquarie, Pacific Hydro, Rio Tinto and Orica.
 Brazilian companies with investments in Australia include JB Swift, Vale, WEG and Natura Cosmeticos.

-Opportunities exist for increased Australian trade and investment in areas such as information technology, biotechnology, transportation (rail and marine), telecommunications, banking and insurance, mining, water and waste water management, oil and gas, power, education, agribusiness, tourism and infrastructure.
+Opportunities exist for increased Australian trade and investment in areas such as information technology, biotechnology, transportation (rail and marine), banking and insurance, mining, water and waste water management, oil and gas, renewable energy, education, agribusiness, tourism and infrastructure.
 A growing number of Australian companies are now operating in Brazil, though a lack of mutual awareness remains an obstacle to expanding commercial ties.

 There are no direct flights between Australia and Brazil though Qantas operates onward services to destinations in South America from Santiago via a code-sharing agreement with Chile's LAN Airlines.

-Brazil's simple average most-favoured nation (MFN) applied tariff was 13.7 in 2011, up from 11.5 per cent in 2008, up from 10.4 per cent in 2004.
+Brazil's simple average most-favoured nation (MFN) applied tariff was 13.7 in 2011, up from 11.5 per cent in 2008 and 10.4 per cent in 2004.
 Brazil reduced its highest duty rates from 55 per cent in 2004 to 35 per cent in 2008.
 Brazil has introduced a number of export finance, insurance and guarantee measures aimed at assisting producers and exporters to access credit.
 Brazil has sought to simplify its import licensing regime and expedited customs clearance procedures.